What I did differently to pass a CIMA CS – the 5th time!

 She studied it for a moment then asked: ‘So what’s with the little person holding the ‘GO’ sign?’

 ‘That’s your Mental Gatekeeper,’ I responded.
 ‘The Gatekeeper directs the way your mind works in a challenging situation,’ I said.
-‘She is centrally positioned to make it easy for her to keep up with all that is going on both above and below stairs.
-She decides when you may, or may not, move up the stairs.’
+‘She is centrally positioned to keep up with what’s going on above and below stairs.
+She decides if you may, or may not, take the stairs.’

 Brenda raised her eyebrows, and smiled deprecatingly at the idea of something in her head telling her what to do.
 She then pointed at the details at the bottom of the image.

 Brenda was silent for a few moments as she scanned the image.
 ‘I think I know what it says,’ she declared, ‘but I can’t find the last few letters.’
-I stayed silent letting her complete the puzzle, then she added, ‘It’s as if my basic brain immediately recognized the word ‘uncertain’, but my Smart Brain is still catching up with finding the missing letters.’
+She completed the puzzle, then she added, ‘It’s as if my basic brain immediately recognized the word ‘uncertain’, but my Smart Brain is still catching up with finding the missing letters.’

 ‘Tricky!’ she finally protested.
 ‘I saw the ones you hid behind the ladder, but you placed the letters ‘I and n’ too close together, so I read them as a ‘w’.
 That’s not playing fair!’ she laughingly protested.